Enjoy Dining and Entertaining

 Chase: When did you decide you wanted to become a chef?

 Grueneberg: I was raised by a single mom who had to travel a lot because of work.
-I would stay with family friends, and I was exposed to different foods and picked up cooking—which I loved—from them.
+We would cook together when we could and when she traveled I would stay with family friends.
+I was exposed to different foods and picked up different cooking techniques—which I loved—from them.
 I would also spend summers with my grandparents, and they prepared everything from scratch, from sausage to bread.
 When I was 12 or 13, I started to realize that being a chef was a career, thanks in part to the Food Network which was just starting then.
 This was news to me, having grown up in a town of chain restaurants.

 Chase: What do you hope people will experience when they dine at Monteverde?